hsjobeki/nix-types/README.md

   - automatic documentation (possible, could be better)
   - only works for nixOS-Modules.

-Scope: (__Static__ typings via `doc-strings`)
+So the necessary steps:
 - Clarify and unify typing annotations.
-- provide the same for nixos modules
+- provide a mapping of nixos modules option types to the static types.
-- compatibility and extendability by e.g. 'nil' for linting /  or documentation generators.
+- compatibility and extendability by e.g. 'nil' for linting /  or documentation generators. (via AST)

 __Not__ in scope: